Golpe82/snom-baos777/README.md

 Now if you try to control this groupaddress over a function key or minibrowser, you will be asked for the code.

 #### **_Ambient light sensor_**
-With Snom D735 phones and its built-in ambientlight sensor, you can control your KNX dimm actuators.
+With Snom D735 phones and its built-in ambientlight sensor, you can control your KNX dimm actuators or send the measured value to the KNX bus.
-For this, you can define between which Lux range the brightness of your workplace must be.
+For this, you can define in which Lux range the brightness of your workplace must be.

 You can also configure the ambientlight relation so that the measured Lux value is sent to the KNX bus if the configured Lux delta is exceeded.
 You can use this value as input for other KNX devices.

+For this functionality, the service "syslog" must be started in the Snom IoT WUI.

-1. Navigate to `http://ip.of.the.gateway/admin/` and login (default user/password: admin/admin)
+1. Navigate to `http://ip.of.the.gateway:8000/admin/` and login (default user/password: admin/admin)
 2. Click on `Ambient light relations`
 3. Click on the top right `Add ambient light relation`
 4. Fill in the needed information
 5. Save and click in the new created LED subscription
 6. Navigate to `http://ip.address.of.phone`
 7. Navigate to `Advanced` -> `Debug`
-8. Set as syslog server IP address `ip.of.the.gateway:514`
+8. Set as syslog server IP address `ip.of.the.gateway:515`

 Now the phone will keep the brightness of the workplace in the configured Lux range (e.g. 100...500 Lux).
 The sensor of the phone will also send the current measured Lux value to the KNX  if the configured Lux delta is exceeded.

 #### **_Temperature sensor_**
 With any Snom deskphone and [an usb temperature sensor](https://www.tindie.com/products/kel/usb-thermometer/) plugged in it, you can send the current temperature of your workplace to the KNX bus.
 This way you can , e.g., control the KNX heating actuators or open/close windows automatically depending on the current temperature.

+For this functionality, the service "syslog" must be started in the Snom IoT WUI.

-1. Navigate to `http://ip.of.the.gateway/admin/` and login (default user/password: admin/admin)
+1. Navigate to `http://ip.of.the.gateway:8000/admin/` and login (default user/password: admin/admin)
 2. Click on `Temperature relations`
 3. Click on the top right `Add temperature relation`
 4. Fill in the needed information and save
 6. Navigate to `http://ip.address.of.phone`
 7. Navigate to `Advanced` -> `Debug`
-8. Set as syslog server IP address `ip.of.the.gateway:514`
+8. Set as syslog server IP address `ip.of.the.gateway:515`

 Now the phone will send the measured temperature to the KNX bus if the configured Celsius delta is exceeded.